martbhell/martbhell.github.io/posts/2020/01/kringlecon-2019-write-up.md

 7. splunk: followed the chat, was quite a nice way to learn the tool.
 Finding the correct file in the archive was a bit tricky, had to read through the chats carefully several times :)
 8. steam tunnels: the physical key!
 Spent quite some time wandering around trying to find the key.
 Eventually gave up.
 Then tried again after making it into the sleigh shop and hey there it was :) Couldn't really get the decoder to line up so used pixels mostly, took 5 times or so :)
 9. captcha: super fun, most fun.
 Hadn't tensorflowed before.
 Followed the youtube and github repo basically.
 Used an 80core 365GB cloud instance from $dayjob for a short while as the 2core 2GB RAM instance I used was too small ;)
 10. scraps: hadn't used sqlmap before either.
 First mapped out the page manually to find the forms.
-Then learnt about sqlmap --crawl :) Money shot for me was --eval="import requests;token=requests.get('https://studentportal.elfu.org/validator.php').text"
+Then learnt about sqlmap --crawl :) Money shot for me was --eval="import requests;token=requests.get('<https://studentportal.elfu.org/validator.php').text>"
 11. elfscrow: So.
 Hard.
 Learnt a bit more assembly reading.
 Used IDA this time instead of my previous attempts with radare2.
 Wonder when I'll get better at these :)
 12. sleigh shop door. also very fun to unlock those locks!
 Did not solve it under 5s but the one slower than that.
 13. filter out poisoned: ugh this one was tedious.
 Actually this and previous I did spend some time trying to learn them, but in the end found a write-up that was published too early (and later removed but still in google cache..)
 \[/su\_spoiler\] \[/su\_accordion\]

-## Getting on with it!
+## Getting on with it

 - The pdf deobfuscate I could do on my phone in termux just a pkg install pdftotext :)
 - The nyancat took a bit of more time than I should admit, but primarily I forgot how sudo works and what sudo -u does..